Forms of Elder Abuse – Exhaustive List

 What Are Some Physical Abuse Signs and Symptoms of Elder Abuse?

-- A report by an elderly person of being mistreated, hit, slapped, or kicked.
+- A report by an older adult of being mistreated, hit, slapped, or kicked.

-- Caregiver’s refusal to allow the elderly person to be seen by visitors alone.
+- Caregiver’s refusal to allow the older adult to be seen by visitors alone.

 - Sudden changes in the elderly person’s behavior.